 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2019 AFL season ran between late March and late September, with all of the matches shown on either free-to-air or pay television, often both.
+The 2020 AFL season runs from late March until late September, with all of the matches shown on either free-to-air or pay television, often both.
 Here is our full AFL TV Guide on how to watch every game of season 2020.

 Under the AFL’s broadcast deal, coverage is split between pay TV and free-to-air.
 Fox Sports is the competition’s pay TV broadcaster, while Channel Seven holds the free-to-air rights, including to every finals game.